-- Mark application for the Library Media Teacher Credential Program. - Look for a letter from the Office of Graduate Admissions after receiving the application form.
-Included will be instructions for registering for the applicant's first courses. - Refer to "Online Class Instructions" published in each graduate class schedule booklet. - Please consult the department for P.A.C.E.
-Option. - Students may not enroll in more than seven units per nine-week term. - Program changes will occur as needed.
+- Mark application for the Library Media Teacher Credential Program. - Look for a letter from the Office of Graduate Admissions after submitting the application form.
+A letter off admission will include instructions for registering for the applicant's first courses. - Refer to "Online Class Instructions" published in each graduate class schedule booklet. - Students may not enroll in more than seven units per nine-week term. - Program changes will occur as needed. - The LMT Institute usually takes place during the first week of the Summer II term. - Students must sign up for TaskStream.

-LMT 500 School Library Center Media Management 3 LMT 505 Selection, Evaluation, and Management of Learning Resources 3 LMT 510 Learning Resources for Elementary Schools 3 LMT 515 Learning Resources for Secondary Schools 3 LMT 520 Organization and Cataloging of Learning Materials/Resources 3 LMT 525 Information Retrieval and Reference Services 3 LMT 530 School Library-Classroom Partnerships 3 LMT 535 Library Media Technologies 3 LMT 540 Current Topics in School Media Centers 3 LMT 550 Field Experiences for the Library Media Teacher/Capstone 3 Total 30 ur nits
+LMT 500 School Library Center Media Management 3

+LMT 505 Selection, Evaluation, and

+Management of Learning Resources 3

+LMT 510 Learning Resources for Elementary Schools 3

+LMT 515 Learning Resources for Secondary Schools 3

+LMT 520 Organization and Cataloging of

+Learning Materials/Resources 3

+LMT 525 Information Retrieval and Reference Services 3

+LMT 530 School Library-Classroom Partnerships 3

+LMT 535 Library Media Technologies 3

+LMT 540 Current Topics in School Media Centers 3

+LMT 550 Field Experiences for the Library

+Media Teacher/Capstone 3

+Approved tr ansfer units 3-6